MooersLab/Curve-fitting-software/README.md

 Of these four programs, Gnuplot enables the most exquisite control over the appearance of the output.
 Matplotlib is a close second to Gnuplot, but the syntax of its scripting language is baffling at first.</p>

 - <A href="http://boomer.org"> boomer</A>--a pharmokinetic package by David Bourne  Ph.D.
 OUHSC College of Pharmacy
-- <A name="https://github.com/wojdyr/fityk"> fityk  </A> $110 for access to binaries for one month.
-Source code on github.
-Avaialble via macports on the Mac.
+- <A name="http://fityk.nieto.pl"> fityk </a> Nonlinear curve fitting for scientists.
+Available in macports.
 - <A href="http://en.wikipedia.org/wiki/Gnuplot"> gnuplot wikipedia</A> open source, free.
 Built by scientists.
 - <A href="http://gnuplot.info"> Gnuplot main page </a> Do not be put off by the 1990s webpage.
 Has a vast collection of examples and scripts.
 - <A href="http://pdb.finkproject.org/pdb/package.php/qgfe"> qgfe</A> gui for gnuplot</A>open source, free.